Friis Arne Petersen

-Friis Arne Petersen (born November 25, 1952) is a Danish diplomat who since 2015 has been Denmark's ambassador to Germany.
+Friis Arne Petersen (born 25 November 1952) is a Danish diplomat who since 2015 has been Denmark's ambassador to Germany.
 From the Embassy in Berlin, Petersen is also accredited as Denmark's ambassador to Switzerland and Liechtenstein.

 Career

 Petersen was educated as Cand.polit. from the University of Copenhagen in 1978.
-After completing his education, he was appointed Secretary of the National Audit Office for two years.
+After completing his education, he was appointed Secretary of the National Audit Office for one year.
 In 1979 he was employed by the Ministry of Foreign Affairs, and in the same year was appointed as a clerk.
-From 1981 to Petersen was posted at the Danish embassy in Cairo, Egypt.
+From 1981 to 1984 Petersen was posted as the first secretary to the Danish embassy in Cairo, Egypt.

-In 1986 he became Head of the Foreign Minister's office Uffe Ellemann-Jensen, and continued in 1993 under Niels Helveg Petersen.
-In 1994 he became Head of Office with responsibility for Russia and Eastern Europe, before being appointed Director of the Ministry of Foreign Affairs in 1997.